I don’t always regret our decision about moving to Rio de Janeiro, Brazil from Asia.

 Fried, meaty, heavy (and in Brazil – cheesy) are the keywords of a lot of the local cuisine.

 Advice: Bring pantry staples from home (I always stock up on high-quality spices, nutritional yeast, and supplements), and try to eat seasonally as that produce will be higher quality.
+Try to arrive to the store when produce first arrives off the truck (ask the store clerk).

 5. It’s hard to make friends sometimes.